 Understanding HTML as a Beginner

-If you want to build a website, you need a good understanding of HTML.
+To build a website, you need a good understanding of HTML.

-Let's get right into this.
+Let's get started.

 What is HTML?